 These examples show how assets become liabilities.
 Each strength turned into a liability when taken too far.
 The goal is moderation.
 You don’t need to stop the behavior completely.

-The key to transforming faults is finding the gift in them.
-So if you have trouble being assertive - the strength may be that you're flexible and easy-going.
+The key to transforming weaknesses is finding the gift in them.
+If you have trouble being assertive - the strength may be that you are flexible and easy-going.
 Someone who gives too much, has a generous heart.
 Get it?

 When doing this, be gentle with yourself.
 This is not an exercise in beating yourself up.
 Everyone has weaknesses but learning from the past helps you make healthier choices.